sagemath/trac_to_gh/Issue 9657.md

 sage: An error occurred while installing cvxopt-0.9.p8
 ```

-This is ultimately due to `_Complex_I` being undefined - exactly the same problem which was observed in the Sage library several months ago - see #7932.
+This is ultimately due to `_Complex_I` and `I` being undefined.

-This patch defines `_Complex_I` to be `1j` on Solaris with gcc versions prior to 4.5.0.
+The correct definitions were taken from the complex.h header file which was *fixed* by gcc's `fixincludes` program.

 With this change, cvxopt builds properly